-The most significant commercial activity impacting seabirds within the TMAA and Gulf of Alaska region are commercial fisheries.
-Bycatch is defined by the National Marine Fisheries Service as discarded catch of any living marine resource plus unobserved mortality due to a direct encounter with fishing gear.
-Impacts from bycatch and bycatch mortality vary across fisheries and may have adverse biological, economic, and social consequences (Benaka et al., 2019).
+The most significant commercial activity impacting seabirds within the GOA Study Area and GOA region are commercial fisheries.
+Bycatch is defined by the National Marine Fisheries Service as discarded catch of any living marine resource plus unobserved mortality due to a direct encounter with fishing gear (Krieger & Eich, 2020).
+Impacts from bycatch vary across fisheries and may have adverse biological, economic, and social consequences (Benaka et al., 2019).
 Off Alaska, most seabird bycatch has historically occurred in fisheries using demersal longline (i.e., hook-and-line) gear.
-Total estimated seabird bycatch in the Alaska federal groundfish and halibut fisheries for all gear types and management plans for 2010-2019 for species of albatross, shearwaters, gulls, and the northern fulmar (a seabird species reported at the highest frequency in Alaska waters) are shown in Figure 3.9-2.
-The annual average bycatch for seabirds in Alaska waters from 2010-2019 is 6,378 birds, with the lowest numbers reported in 2014 (2,240 total birds) and the highest in 2016 (8,040 birds).
+Total estimated seabird bycatch in the Alaska federal groundfish and halibut fisheries for all gear types and management plans for 2010-2019 for species of albatross, shearwaters, gulls, and the northern fulmar (Fulmarus glacialis, a seabird species reported at the highest frequency in Alaska waters) are shown in Figure 3.9-2.
+The annual average bycatch for seabirds in Alaska waters from 2010 to 2019 is 6,378 birds, with the lowest numbers reported in 2014 (2,240 total birds) and the highest in 2016 (8,040 birds).
 Total annual bycatch in 2019 amounted to 8,585 birds.